New Orleans Gumbo with Shrimp and Sausage

 - Add the shrimp and tofurky (if using) to the gumbo, give it a stir and allow to continue to simmer for an additional 10-15 minutes or until the shrimp is opaque and the veggies have softened.
 Taste and season with salt and pepper as desired.
 Add the gumbo filé and stir.
 Remove bay leaves before serving.

-- Serve warm with white rice or quinoa with sliced scallions on top.
+- TO SERVE: Serve warm with white rice or quinoa with sliced scallions on top.

 - You don't have to use all the colors for the bell peppers.
 I just really enjoy the taste that they bring to the party!
 You can use 1 green and 1 red bell pepper and still achieve a similar flavor.